sei-shissam/ssmtp-buster/README.md

 Switch back to OpenSSL!

-Inspired by this [post at Erik's Online Corner](https://espinoza.tv/post/ssmtp-buster/) and using the latest (and last?) [code here](), sSMTP was recompiled with all the debian patches to use OpenSSL rather than GnuTLS.
+Inspired by this [post at Erik's Online Corner](https://espinoza.tv/post/ssmtp-buster/) and using the latest (and last?) [from the Debian repo here](https://salsa.debian.org/debian/ssmtp.git), sSMTP was recompiled with all the debian patches to use OpenSSL rather than GnuTLS.
 It worked.

 ```
 $ ls -l /usr/sbin/ssmtp; (ldd /usr/sbin/ssmtp | grep ssl)